sanskrit/learnsanskrit.org/content/guide/core/uninflected-words.md

 Sanskrit sentences use three basic types of words: verbs like {s pazyati}, nominals like {s rAmaH}, and a third category that we can call {dfn uninflected words}.
+For example, the common word {s na} ("not") is an uninflected word:

+{ex

+gajo [na] gacchati.
+The elephant does [not] go.

+}

 What does {em uninflected} mean?
-In Sanskrit, we can change a word to express different meanings.
+In Sanskrit, we can change a word to express different meanings:

+{ex

+nI > nayanti
+lead > they lead

+}

 The technical name for these kinds of word changes is {dfn inflection}.

-Many Sanskrit words are inflected.
-Many Sanskrit words are {em uninflected}.
+Many Sanskrit words are inflected, and many Sanskrit words are {em uninflected}.
 Uninflected words can still be changed by sandhi, but otherwise, they always stay the same.